ILikeTeaALot/2Keys/README.md

 A easy to setup second keyboard, designed for everyone.

 ### Support
-Windows is supported only as the server (where thje hotkeys will run) and a raspberry pi is required to run the detector
+Windows is supported only as the server (where the hotkeys will run) and a raspberry pi is required to run the detector

 ## WARNING
 This will download a copy of [AutoHotkey_H](https://hotkeyit.github.io/v2/), a DLL version of [AutoHotkey](http://autohotkey.com/)